muratk3n/thirdwave/en/README.md

 ---

-Calc o past 40 years below, see a -0.89 correlation between gold and treasuries.
+Calc on past 40 years below.
+See a -0.89 correlation between gold and treasuries.

 ```python